Collins-Rop/Branch-Messaging-Web-App/README.md

  pip install django-crispy-forms==1.14.0
  pip install pandas
  pip install openpyxl pip
+You can compile all these as requirements.txt
-4. Compile the React app:
+5. Compile the React app:
    cd branch messaging
    npm install
    npm run build